softmatterlab/BRAPH-2-Matlab/tutorials/developers/dev_analysis_ensemble/readme.md

 > ME_DICT (result, idict) contains the calculated measures of the graph ensemble.
 > ````
 >
-> ① defines the property `GR`, which contains the subjects data using `SubjectCON` element, which are the subjects to be analyzed.
+> ① defines the property `GR`, which stores the subjects using `SubjectCON` element, containing the subjects' data to be analyzed.
 >
 > ② Specifies the `GRAPH_TEMPLATE` to define parameters such as `DENSITIES`, `SEMIPOSITIVIZE_RULE`, and `STANDARDIZE_RULE`.
-These settings are applied to all graphs in ④.
+These settings are applied to all graphs in ③.
 Here, the graph element used is `MultigraphBUD`.
 >
 > ③ creates `G_DICT`, a graph dictionary that contains instances of `MultigraphBUD`.
 These instances are derived from the subjects defined in ①.
 >